• Skip to primary navigation

 • It is a very simple recipe with four ingredients only.

-• Can be easily made vegan friendly when replacing the butter with olive oil.
+• Turkish Rice Pilaf (Sehriyeli Pilav) can be easily made vegan-friendly by replacing the butter with olive oil.

 • It is versatile, you can add vegetables or meat and turn it into a substantial meal.

-• Always turns out flaky and fluffy with precise measurements of water to rice ratio.
+• This Sehriyeli Pilav always turns out flaky and fluffy with precise measurements of the water-to-rice ratio.

-• A great side to accompany many Turkish and Mediterranean dishes.
+• Turkish Rice Pilaf is a great side to accompany many Turkish, Middle Eastern, and Mediterranean dishes.

 • Butter - Butter is the secret to a delicious rice pilaf.
-Fry the orzo with butter until golden brown for a nutty flavour.
+Fry the orzo with butter until golden brown for a nutty flavor.
 Use olive oil for the vegan/dairy-free options.

-• Stock - It adds great flavour to the rice.
+• Stock - It adds great flavor to the rice.
 Use Basic Homemade Vegetable Stock for vegan/vegetarian options.
 Homemade Beef Stock or Chicken Stock (Bone Broth) works perfectly with pilaf.

-• Lemon Juice & Sugar - Two unusual ingredients, but they enhance the flavour of the pilaf and give a nice white colour.
+• Lemon Juice and sugar - Two unusual ingredients, but they enhance the flavor of the pilaf and give it a nice white color.
 Don't go crazy with the amount of lemon juice, all you need is 2 to 3 drops maximum!

 Step-by-Step Instructions